-Geography Course

-540. Regional Geography (3)

-History Courses

-561A-561B.
-Asia and the West (3-3)

-562. Civilization of India: The Great Traditions (3)

-563. Modern India and Its Neighbors (3)

-564A-564B.
-Southeast Asia (3-3)

-565. Revolution and Social Change in Asia (3)

-566. Chinese Civilization: The Great Traditions (3) 567.
-China's Century of Modernization (3)

-568. Communist Party and the Chinese Revolution (3)

-Japanese Civilization (3) 570.
-Modern Japan (3)

-596. Selected Studies in History (1-4)

-Philosophy Course

-575. A Major Philosopher (3)
+Philosophy Course 575.
+A Major Philosopher (3)\

 Religious Studies Courses

-Spiritual Traditions of India (3)
+- 506. Spiritual Traditions of India (3)

-Spiritual Traditions of East Asia (3)

-580. A Major Figure (3)
+- 580. A Major Figure (3)\

-581. A Metaphysical Doctrine (3)
+- 581. A Metaphysical Doctrine (3)\

 Sociology Course

-556. Topics in Comparative Societies (3)
+556. Topics in Comparative Societies (3)\

 GRADUATE COURSES Asian Studies Courses

 600. Seminar in Interdisciplinary Methods (3)

 Theory and practice of interdisciplinary studies.
-Bibliography, research tools and presentation of findings in Asian Studies.
-(Formerly numbered Asian Studies 601.)
+Bibliography, research tools and presentation of findings in Asian studies.
+690. Seminar in Asian Studies (3)

 Intensive study of an aspect of Asian studies.
 Maximum credit six units applicable to a master's degree.

 797. Research (1-3) Cr/NC/SP

 Research in one of the aspects of Asian studies.
-Maximum credit six units applicable to a master's degree.
+Maximum credit six

+units applicable to a master's degree.
 799A.
 Thesis (3) Cr/NC/SP

 Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
 Thesis Extension (0) Cr/NC

-Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in the student expects to use the facilities are following assignment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as signment of SP in Course 799A in the student expects to use the facilities are followed as the facilities are followed which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
-600. Seminar (3)
+Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP

+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.

-Anthropology Courses
+- Anthropology Courses

+- 600. Seminar (3)\

-Seminar in Regional Anthropology (3)
+- 620. Seminar in Regional Anthropology (3)\

-609. Printmaking (1-3)

-Art Course

 Economics Courses

-- 635. Seminar in Economic History (3)

-- Seminar in International Economics (3)

-- Seminar in the Economics of Underdeveloped Countries (3)
+- 720. Seminar in Development and Planning (3)\

-- 728. Seminar in Development Planning (3)
+- 750. Seminar in Economic History and Institutions (3)\

 Finance Course

-654. Seminar in International Business Finance (3)
+654. Seminar in International Business Finance (3)\

 Geography Courses

-- 610. Seminar in History of Geography (3)

-- 620. Seminar in Regional Geography (3)
+701. Seminar in Development of Geographic Thought (3)\ 720.
+Seminar in Regional Geography (3)\

-- 650. Seminar in Systematic Geography (3)

 History Courses

-- 601. Seminar in Historical Method (3)
+- 601 Seminar in Historical Method (3)\\

 - 650. Directed Reading in Asian History (3)

 - 655. Seminar in Asian History (3)

 Linguistics Course

-795. Seminar in Linguistics (3)
+795. Seminar in Linguistics (3)\

 Management Courses

-- 723. Seminar in International Strategic Management (3)

-- 728. Seminar in Business Planning (3)
+723. Seminar in International Strategic Management (3)\ 728.
+Seminar in Business Planning (3)\

-Marketing Courses
+Marketing Course

-- 765. Seminar in Marketing Channels and Physical Distribution (3)

-- 769. Seminar in International Marketing (3)
+769. Seminar in International Marketing (3)\

 Philosophy Course

-696. Seminar in Selected Topics (3)
+696. Seminar in Selected Topics (3)\

 Political Science Courses

-- 655. Seminar in General Comparative Political Systems (3)
+- 655. Seminar in General Comparative Political Systems (3)\ 658.

-- Seminar in Communist Political Systems (3)
+- Seminar in Communist Political Systems (3)\ 661.

-- 661. Seminar in the Political Systems of the Developing Nations (3)
+- Seminar in the Political Systems of the Developing Nations (3)\

-- 675. Seminar in International Relations (3)
+- 675. Seminar in International Relations (3)\

 Sociology Course

-770. Seminar in Population and Demography (3)
+770. Seminar in Population and Demography (3)\

 Teacher Education Course

 656. Comparative Education (3)

-All 797 (Research) and 798 (Special Study) courses in named departments, when relevant, are also applicable upon approval by the Graduate Committee.
+All 797 (Research) and 798 (Special Study) courses in named department ments, when relevant, are also applicable upon approval by the Graduate Committee.

-Acceptable when of relevant content.
+\ Acceptable when of relevant content.